SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Some hope for the optimistic reader, reading scifi for imagination and creative reflection upon our future, amidst too much stupid nihilism.

+But... you know I'm going to be a nerd about it.
+The ""we're bugs" speech is pure bullshit motivation, zero reality. why? because of biological scaling laws. bugs can survive and "outwit" humans because **(a)** we are truly intent on eliminating them entirely, **(b)** smaller means faster breeding, vaster numbers, superior robustness. so the analogy of "Bugs to Humans" as "Humans to Trisolarians" does not hold, it does not scale.
+The larger metabolism the organism, the easier it is to extinct the species.

 It was interesting Cixin wrote the character Ye Wenjie as one who thought advanced aliens would almost surely have to be spiritual (kind, compassionate, peaceful).
 In the afterword it seems clear Liu Cixin himself thinks the